PedalPCB/Terrarium/README.md

     cd pd
     make

-to build all the examples.
-The binaries will be in
+to generate the C code for all the examples.
+The generated code will be in

     build/{patchname}/build

-and installation will look like eg
+now build _that_ and push it to the Daisy Seed:

     cd build/sine/build
     make program-dfu